¿NECESITAS AYUDA? ☎ +1(855)688 7879 Hora: 6 a.m.-6 p.m. (PST)

 Compliance, Safety, and Regulatory Standards

 Every retrofit must adhere to North American safety and energy codes.
-This is particularly critical when modifying mounting heights, as it can impact emergency lighting paths and electrical code compliance.
+This is particularly critical when modifying mounting heights, as it can impact emergency lighting paths.

 UL and ETL Certification

-All luminaires used in these environments must be UL Listed or ETL Listed.
+All luminaires must be UL Listed or ETL Listed.
 Specifically, fixtures should comply with UL 1598 for general luminaires and UL 8750 for LED equipment.
 These certifications ensure the fixture can safely operate in the thermal conditions created by nearby piping.

 National Electrical Code (NEC) and Wiring